StaxWP/visibility-logic-elementor/readme.txt

 - **Hide empty sections** automatically when all child widgets are hidden

 = Free Conditions =
-- **ACF Fields** (NEW) — Show/hide based on Advanced Custom Fields values on the current post or page.
+- **ACF Fields** (NEW): Show/hide based on Advanced Custom Fields values on the current post or page.
 7 operators: is empty, is not empty, equals, not equals, contains, is true, is false.
-- **Device Type** (NEW) — Target Desktop, Tablet, or Mobile users with server-side User-Agent detection.
+- **Device Type** (NEW): Target Desktop, Tablet, or Mobile users with server-side User-Agent detection.
 Hidden elements are fully removed from HTML.
-- **User Role** — Logged in, logged out, or specific roles (Administrator, Editor, Subscriber, custom roles).
+- **User Role**: Logged in, logged out, or specific roles (Administrator, Editor, Subscriber, custom roles).
-- **User Meta** — Show/hide based on any user meta field value.
+- **User Meta**: Show/hide based on any user meta field value.
-- **Date & Time** — Schedule visibility with "from" and "to" dates.
+- **Date & Time**: Schedule visibility with "from" and "to" dates.
 Perfect for sales, events, and time-limited content.
-- **Browser Type** — Target Chrome, Firefox, Safari, Edge, Opera, iPhone, Android, and more.
+- **Browser Type**: Target Chrome, Firefox, Safari, Edge, Opera, iPhone, Android, and more.
-- **Flexbox Containers** — Full support for Elementor's Flexbox containers, classic sections, and nested containers.
+- **Flexbox Containers**: Full support for Elementor's Flexbox containers, classic sections, and nested containers.
-- **Hide When Empty** — Automatically hide a parent section/container when all child widgets are hidden by visibility conditions.
+- **Hide When Empty**: Automatically hide a parent section/container when all child widgets are hidden by visibility conditions.

 = PRO Conditions =
-- **Advanced ACF** — Repeater fields, options page, term meta, user fields, specific post/user sources, AND/OR logic with 17 operators.
+- **Advanced ACF**: Repeater fields, options page, term meta, user fields, specific post/user sources, AND/OR logic with 17 operators.
-- **Language** — Show/hide based on current language.
+- **Language**: Show/hide based on current language.
 Supports WPML, Polylang, and TranslatePress.
-- **URL Parameters** — URL parameter visibility and standalone query string conditions with repeater support and 9 operators.
+- **URL Parameters**: URL parameter visibility and standalone query string conditions with repeater support and 9 operators.
-- **Geo Location** — Display elements based on visitor's country using MaxMind geolocation.
+- **Geo Location**: Display elements based on visitor's country using MaxMind geolocation.
-- **Dynamic Conditions** — Use all Elementor Pro Dynamic Tags as visibility conditions.
+- **Dynamic Conditions**: Use all Elementor Pro Dynamic Tags as visibility conditions.
-- **WooCommerce** — Restrict content based on order history, active subscriptions, or customer status.
+- **WooCommerce**: Restrict content based on order history, active subscriptions, or customer status.
-- **Easy Digital Downloads** — Restrict based on purchase history or subscription status.
+- **Easy Digital Downloads**: Restrict based on purchase history or subscription status.
-- **Advanced User Meta** — Multiple user meta conditions with AND/OR logic.
+- **Advanced User Meta**: Multiple user meta conditions with AND/OR logic.
-- **Post & Page, Taxonomy** — Show/hide based on current post type, specific pages, or taxonomy terms.
+- **Post & Page, Taxonomy**: Show/hide based on current post type, specific pages, or taxonomy terms.
-- **Archive** — Conditions based on post type archives and taxonomy archives.
+- **Archive**: Conditions based on post type archives and taxonomy archives.
-- **IP & Referrer** — Target visitors by IP address or referral source.
+- **IP & Referrer**: Target visitors by IP address or referral source.
-- **WordPress Conditional Tags** — Use any WordPress conditional tag as a visibility condition.
+- **WordPress Conditional Tags**: Use any WordPress conditional tag as a visibility condition.
-- **Fallback Content** — Replace hidden elements with a custom text message or an Elementor template.
+- **Fallback Content**: Replace hidden elements with a custom text message or an Elementor template.
-- **Copy/Paste** — Right-click to copy visibility settings between widgets or sections.
+- **Copy/Paste**: Right-click to copy visibility settings between widgets or sections.

 Get [Visibility Logic Pro](https://staxwp.com/go/visibility-logic) and unlock all conditions.